 Flamingo Tongue Snail Facts

 - The descriptive term of Flamingo Tongue Snail serves as the accepted common name for a remarkable variety of sea snail.
-However, this marvel of Nature also goes by another name.
+This marvel of Nature also goes by another name, however.
 Among researchers, it’s known by the name Cyphoma gibbosum.

 - Regardless of which name one uses, it remains a most fascinating creature.
 It also represents one of only eleven recognized species within its genus.
 Yet, even among its brethren this fabulous marine gastropod mollusk stands out from the crowd.

 - That’s partly due to the fact that it’s one of the most colorful of them all.
-However, this wondrous animal also distinguishes itself in yet another manner.
+This wondrous animal also distinguishes itself in yet another manner.
 That’s because it remains the most numerous of its various relatives present within its native range.

 - Sadly, though, this awesome creature once existed in much greater numbers.
 But, human tourism vastly reduced its population base throughout most of its natural territory.
 Divers and snorkelers often take the seemingly empty shells.

 - For the moment, though, the Flamingo Tongue Snail does not appear on the IUCN Red List.
-Nonetheless, many experts consider it to be at risk.
+Many experts nonetheless consider it to be at risk.
 While it still faces the dangers posed by tourists, its major threats now consist of habitat loss and climate change.

 Flamingo Tongue Snail Physical Description